Rural Generalist Training

-The NSW Rural Generalist (Medical) Training Program (RGTP) provides a supported training pathway for junior doctors wishing to pursue a career as a rural general practitioner.
-It enables them to provide primary care in a community general practice setting as well as advanced services and/or procedural skills within a rural hospital.
+The NSW Rural Generalist Medical Training Program is a supported training pathway for doctors wishing to pursue a career as a rural general practitioner who is able to provide primary care within a community setting as well as advanced skills services within a rural hospital.
 The program, which commenced in 2013, aims to increase the numbers of rural general practitioners with speciality skills so patients in rural communities have access to advanced skills services without the need to travel long distances.